 Contrary to what the Athenians had expected, most cities of Sicily did not welcome the Athenian expedition.
 Only two cities, Leontini and Segesta, received the Athenians.
 Another problem was that Segesta, which had earlier promised that it would pay for the expedition, declared that it did not possess the funds.
 On learning this, Nicias recommended that they should make a show of force in the area and then proceed to Athens.
 But Alcibiades advised that the right course of action would be to encourage revolts against Syracuse, and then attack Syracuse and Selinus.
 Lamachus continued to insist that Syracuse must be attacked immediately.

 Alcibiades managed to conquer Catania, but before he could conquer more cities in Sicily, a ship arrived from Athens and he was informed that he was under arrest for the crimes of destruction of the Hermai and profaning the Eleusinian Mysteries.
 Alcibiades promised to return to Athens to stand trial.
 But he gave the prosecutors a slip and took a ship to the Peloponnese, where he sought refuge in Sparta.
-His flight to the Spartan side was taken by the Athenians as a proof of his guilt, and an Athenian court passed a death sentence against him.
+His flight to Sparta was taken by the Athenians as a proof of his guilt, and an Athenian court sentenced him to death.

-Now only two generals remained in Sicily: Nicias, who was against the war and had a reputation for inaction, and Lamachus, who was not a popular figure though he had a credible military record.
+The number of Athenian generals in Sicily now came down to two: Nicias, who was against the war and had a reputation for inaction, and Lamachus, who was not a popular figure though he had a credible military record.
 A significant part of the summer had been wasted and in the fall of 415 BC, Nicias finally agreed to attack Syracuse.
 They faced no opposition while entering the harbor and managed to land their army at river Anapus.
 There was a hoplite battle between the Athenian and the Syracusan side.
 The Syracusans lost around 260 men, and the Athenians lost 50.
 After this encounter, the Athenians moved to Catania to spend the winter.

 Lamachus was killed during the Syracusan counteroffensive, leaving Nicias as the sole commander of the expedition.
 The Syracusans destroyed about 1000 feet of the Athenian wall, but they could not destroy the circle, which was defended by Nicias.
 The Athenians managed to extend their wall to the sea and tightened their blockade of Syracuse.

 The Syracusans appealed to Sparta for help.
-The Spartans nominated their general Gylippus to command their expedition for Syracuse.
-The failure of Nicias to finish construction of the wall provided Gylippus with an opportunity to land the Spartan forces at Himera and march them overland to the Syracusan city.
-Gylippus immediately put his men to work in helping the Syracusans in building the counter-walls.
-In the first engagement between the Athenians and the Spartans, the Athenians managed to drive the Spartans back, but in the second attempt the Spartans defeated the Athenians.
+The Spartans nominated General Gylippus to command their expedition for Syracuse.
+Nicias’s failure to finish construction of the wall provided Gylippus with an opportunity to land the Spartan forces at Himera and march them overland to the Syracusan city.
+Gylippus put his men to work in helping the Syracusans in building the counter-walls.
+In the first engagement between the Athenians and the Spartans, the Athenians drove the Spartans back, but in the second attempt the Spartans defeated the Athenians.
 The work for building the counter-walls went on.
-When the Syracusan counter-walls were completed, the Athenian walls became useless.
+Once the Syracusan counter-walls were completed, the Athenian walls became useless.
 The Syracusan and Spartan side was bolstered with the arrival of a fleet from Corinth.

-The Athenian expedition was now in trouble.
+The Athenian expedition was in trouble.
 Nicias should have called off the expedition and returned to Athens.
 But he sent a letter to the Athenian Assembly claiming that he was too sick to command the expedition and he needed assistance.
-He was hoping that the Assembly would call off the expedition but to his surprise they responded by sending another expedition to Syracuse, commanded by the military general Demosthenes (not the philosopher).
+He was hoping that the Assembly would call off the expedition To his surprise they responded by sending another expedition to Syracuse, commanded by the general Demosthenes (not the philosopher).
 In 413 BC, Demosthenes arrived with 73 ships and 5,000 hoplites.
-He was shocked to see that Nicias had allowed the situation in Syracuse to deteriorate to such an extent.
+He was appalled to see that Nicias had allowed the situation in Syracuse to deteriorate to such an extent.

 Demosthenes realized that there were two options left: either capture Epipolae or retreat to Catana.
 In a risky night-operation (which was opposed by Nicias), Demosthenes attacked the Syracusan counter-walls on Epipolae.
 His troops breached the wall but they were defeated by the Spartans on the other side.
 In the darkness many Athenians became disoriented and, according to Plutarch, around 2000 of them fell to their death from the cliff.
 After this debacle, Demosthenes advised Nicias that they should return to Athens and defend their homeland.
-But now Nicias became worried that if he retreated at this stage, the Athenians would have him executed for cowardice and incompetence.
+But Nicias did not accept this sage advice.
+He was worried that if he retreated at this stage, the Athenians would execute him for cowardice and incompetence.
 He insisted that they should continue to fight.

 At the river Erineus, Demosthenes and Nicias became separated.
 After a short battle, Demosthenes and his 6000 soldiers surrendered to the Syracusans.
 The troops with Nicias fled towards the river Assinarus with the Syracusan soldiers in hot pursuit.
 There was a breakdown of order on the Athenian side—in their rush to find drinking water, many soldiers were trampled to death.
 Tempers flared and fights broke out between the Athenians.
-They ended up killing a large number of their own soldiers.
-When the Syracusan soldiers caught up with the fleeing Athenians, there was a great slaughter.
-Thousands of Athenian soldiers were cut down.
-Nicias surrendered with a small band of Athenians.
+They ended up killing several of their own soldiers.
+The Syracusan soldiers who caught up with the fleeing Athenians were in no mood to show mercy.
+They cut down thousands of Athenian soldiers.

 Against the orders of the Spartan general Gylippus, both Demosthenes and Nicias were executed by the Syracusans.
 A few Athenian soldiers who had survived the massacre were kept for days in a horrible prison, where they slowly died of disease, thirst, and hunger.
 Most accounts suggest that Athenians had lost 10,000 hoplites and 30,000 experienced oarsmen.
 Considering the fact that the Athenian population was just 150,000, this was a massive loss.
-They had lost most of their triremes.
-The population of Athens revolted.
+The Athenians had also lost most of their triremes.
+When the news of the military disaster reached Athens, the population revolted.
 In 411 BC, the Athenian democracy was overthrown and power went to an oligarchy.